-In this very large, ethnically diverse long-term follow-up study of RC with curative intent, perioperative complications were more common in Hispanics.
+In this very large, ethnically diverse, long-term followup study of RC with curative intent, perioperative complications were more common in Hispanics.
 Furthermore, this racial group presented with significantly higher clinical stage and longer time interval from diagnosis to treatment.
-Presence of positive lymph nodes, LVI, heterotopic urinary diversion and neo-adjuvant chemotherapy were independent predictors of long-term oncologic outcome (OS and RFS), but race was not.
+Presence of positive lymph nodes, LVI, heterotopic urinary diversion, and NAC were independent predictors of long-term oncological outcome (OS and RFS), but race was not.